whiteio/LaMa-Eraser-iOS/README.md

 - Xcode 14.1

 ## Steps
-1. Select an image from the camera roll
+1. Select an image from the photo library
-2. Draw masks on the image to erase parts of the image
+2. Draw masks on the image to perform inpainting
 3. Once the image processing has finished, the new image is displayed
-4. Rinse and repeat steps 2 and 3 to improve the result
+4. Rinse and repeat steps 2 and 3 to improve the result if needed